Leverburgh Lifeboat Station

-Leverburgh Lifeboat Station is located at Leverburgh, a village at the southern end of the Isle of Harris, part of the Outer Hebrides, an archipelago sitting off the north-west coast of Scotland.
+Leverburgh Lifeboat Station was located at Leverburgh, a village at the southern end of the Isle of Harris, part of the Outer Hebrides, an archipelago sitting off the north-west coast of Scotland.

-The station at Leverburgh is one of the youngest of the stations of the Royal National Lifeboat Institution (RNLI), a lifeboat being placed here in 2012.
+The station at Leverburgh was one of the youngest of the stations of the Royal National Lifeboat Institution (RNLI), a lifeboat being placed here in 2012.

-The station currently operates John and Louisa Fisher (B-870), a Inshore lifeboat, on station since 2021.
+After operating and All-weather lifeboats, followed by a period operating a Inshore lifeboat, Leverburgh Lifeboat Station closed at the end of September 2025.